Premature Ejaculation Treatment Plan

 Telemedicine has the advantage of convenience, but it relies on your honesty and on your involvement in the process.
 That includes reading everything below carefully (including the package insert now online and when it arrives in print with your medication) and communicating with your doctor or nurse practitioner.
 If your health should change, should you have a side effect, should the medicine not work or stop working over time, should you be prescribed ANY new medication or change your medication regimen, should you visit another doctor, please contact us.
 Keep EVERY healthcare provider informed.

 Your physician has prescribed medication as part of your treatment plan.
 Being fully informed is the only way for you to know if it suits your needs, and if you want to accept it as presented.
 You may reject it or you may want to request a modification to the plan.
 Please, do not hesitate to make your voice heard.
 Being informed and in control of this process will increase the chances of success.
 Contact us with any questions.

 Let’s begin.
 Read everything below and don’t forget to read the package inserts when they arrive with your medicine.
 Keep all the literature handy in case your medical status changes and you need to refer back to it.

-Your doctor has reviewed your medical information and has created a plan to help resolve your PE.
+Your doctor or nurse practitioner has reviewed your medical information and has created a plan to help resolve your PE.
 It includes the use of prescription medication, sertraline (the same medication found in Zoloft).
 Sertraline is recommended as a first line treatment by the American Urological Association to treat PE as an off-label treatment to delay ejaculation in men with PE.

 Although sertraline can be taken on demand, 4 to 8 hours prior to sex, studies have shown that daily dosing at a convenient time (such as in the morning when you brush your teeth) is much more effective and easier for most men.
 That’s why we recommend daily dosing.
 Taking a pill at the same time every day becomes part of a routine and removes the requirement to prepare differently on days that you have sexual activity.